-- 43. Despite the mixed economic performance in the UNECE region in 2013, there was moderately strong growth in the consumption of wood-based panels in each of the subregions.
+- 42. Despite the mixed economic performance in the UNECE region in 2013, there was moderately strong growth in the consumption of wood-based panels in each of the subregions.
 North America had the strongest growth (5.4%), driven by the continuing recovery of the housing sector.
 The consumption of wood-based panels grew in Europe by 2.0%, despite the overall sluggish economy there.
-The slowdown of the Russian Federation's economy moderated the growth of wood-based panel consumption there in 2013 (+3.9%), although consumption of oriented strand board (OSB) jumped by more than 20%.
-Across the UNECE region, capacity utilization rates in the wood-based panel sector remain worryingly low, despite increases in both production and consumption. - 44.
+Wood-based panel consumption in the Russian Federation increased in 2013 (+3.9%), and oriented strand board (OSB) jumped by more than 20%. - 43.
 The production of wood-based panels was up by just 1.3% in Europe in 2013, although there were major differences among specific panel products, with plywood production falling by 7.2% and OSB production jumping by 9.9%.
-Similarly, while overall panel production was up by 3.0% in the CIS in 2013, there was a 4.7% increase in plywood production and a 0.5% decline in medium-density fibreboard.
+Similarly, while overall panel production grew by 3.0% in the CIS in 2013, there was a 4.7% increase in plywood production and a 0.5% decline in medium-density fibreboard.
 Wood-based panel production showed moderate to strong growth in all product categories in North America in 2013, with the exception of plywood, which grew by a relatively low 1.4%.
-Overall, capacity utilization rates in the UNECE region remained quite low below 80% in almost all product categories in 2013. - 45.
-Europe was the only UNECE subregion to report a trade surplus in wood-based panels in 2013, and this surplus is expected to increase in 2014.
+Overall, capacity utilization rates in the UNECE region remained quite low below 80% in almost all product categories in 2013.

+- 44. Europe was the only UNECE subregion to report a trade surplus in wood-based panels in 2013, and this surplus is expected to increase in 2014.
 Both the CIS and North America reported trade deficits in 2013, and these deficits are projected to carry over into 2014.
 China remains an influential player in the global trade in wood-based panels, generating 34.3% of global plywood exports and 15.8% of global fibreboard exports.
-Regulations governing the legality of timber in both the EU and the US could have an impact on imports of tropical hardwood plywood in 2014.
+Regulations governing the legality of timber in both the EU and the US could have an impact on imports of tropical hardwood plywood in 2014. - 45.
+COFFI forecasts that the production of wood-based panels is expected to increase in the UNECE region at an annual rate of 0.7% in 2014 and 0.9% in 2015, with a subregional breakdown as follows: Europe +0.5% in 2014 and +0.7% in 2015; CIS +2.4% in 2014 and +1.2% in 2015; and North America at +0.3% in 2014 and +1.3% in 2015.